 The Starkey family wanted to find ways to help address the many other critical social issues facing students and institutions of higher education.

-To broaden the influence and mission of Aware Awake Alive and build upon their successful peer-to-peer education and intervention model, a new organization was established: WITH US — The National Network for Peer Accountability.
+To broaden the influence and mission of Aware Awake Alive and build upon their successful peer-to-peer education and intervention model, a new organization was established: WITH US — The Center for Bystander Intervention.

 WITH US will maintain Aware Awake Alive as a signature program and will continue to offer awareness campaigns, resources, and other tools for free!